Lewin671/mini-claude-code/README.md

-# Claude Agent TUI
+# Mini Claude Code

-A beautifully crafted Terminal User Interface for interacting with the Anthropic Claude Agent SDK.
+A beautifully crafted Terminal User Interface for interacting with the Anthropic Claude Agent SDK, inspired by Claude Code.

 ## Features